rodcar/bcrp-mcp/README.md

 | `search_time_series_groups` | `keywords` | Search for time series groups using one or multiple keywords |
 | `search_time_series_by_group` | `time_series_group` | Find all time series within a specific group, returns code and name pairs |
 | `get_time_series_data` | `time_series_code`<br/>`start`<br/>`end` | Retrieve time series data for a specific code within a date range |

+> **Note:** When using the remote server, the MCP client may require increased connection timeout settings.

 ---